graduateclimateconference/graduateclimateconference.github.io/application.md

 </div>-->

-## The application for GCC 2025 is live and has been extended!
+## The application for GCC 2025 is now closed.
-The application deadline is __11:59 PM Eastern Daylight Time on Sunday, June 15, 2025__.
 Successful applicants will be notified in July 2025.

 <!-- ### Application for GCC 2024 are closed! -->